 Between 2013 and 2018: Owners' equivalent rent of residences experienced an average inflation rate of 2.92% per year.
 This rate of change indicates significant inflation.
-In other words, owners' equivalent rent of residences costing $20 in the year 2013 would cost $22.98 in 2018 for an equivalent purchase.
-Compared to the overall inflation rate of 1.47% during this same period, inflation for owners' equivalent rent of residences was similar.
+In other words, owners' equivalent rent of residences costing $20 in the year 2013 would cost $23.09 in 2018 for an equivalent purchase.
+Compared to the overall inflation rate of 1.47% during this same period, inflation for owners' equivalent rent of residences was higher.

-In the year 2013: Pricing changed by 2.21%, below the average yearly change for owners' equivalent rent of residences during the 2013-2018 time period.
-Compared to inflation for all items in 2013 (1.46%), price inflation for owners' equivalent rent of residences was higher.
+In the year 2013: Pricing changed by 2.21%, which is below the average yearly change for owners' equivalent rent of residences during the 2013-2018 time period.
+Compared to inflation for all items in 2013 (1.46%), inflation for owners' equivalent rent of residences was higher.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Owners' equivalent rent of residences:

 Below are calculations of equivalent buying power for Owners' equivalent rent of residences, over time, for $20 beginning in 2013.
 Each of the amounts below is equivalent in terms of what it could buy at the time: